 Long 1 ABC Jan 50 put @ 6

-Let’s go through a few examples to understand this strategy better.
+Let’s go through a few examples to see how the hedge changes the outcome.

 An investor purchases 100 shares of ABC stock at $50 and goes long 1 ABC Jan 50 put at $6.
 What is the gain or loss if ABC’s market price falls to $20 and the investor takes the most financially prudent action?